N.B. This article was revised and expanded 7 March 2019.

 In 1797, this collection of buildings became an inn for the many travelers passing on the road.
 Leo Bernstein, the garrulous personality who took over the inn the latter half of the 20th century, would always claim that this inn was the oldest continuously operating inn in the nation.
 There does seem to be a good deal of truth behind his claim.
 It is known that this inn was in operation as war raged up and down the valley during the Civil War and that the inn served both sides.

-Like most buildings in the area, the inn has a number of Civil War related spirits, though there is the possibility that the inn may have been haunted by the time the war rolled through the region.
+Like most buildings in the area, the inn has a number of Civil War related spirits, though there is the possibility that the inn may have been haunted before that time.
 Lord Fairfax, who had been given much the land in the area, did live nearby and died in Winchester (he’s buried at Christ Episcopal Church) is claimed as the spirit that moans on a nightly basis in the oldest portion of the inn.
 Bernstein describes the space in Sheila Turnage’s Haunted Inns of the Southeast, “Upstairs is about a three foot space.
 There was a set of steps going up there.
 The straw is still there.”
-Bernstein would like to believe that Lord Fairfax is the source of the moan, who may have been a guest here with his young surveyor, George Washington, in tow.
 The loft is located just above one of the bars and Turnage mentions that people gather to listen for the moan at 11:30 PM nightly.

 Besides odd moans, the inn is home to numerous other spirits and employees and guests have witnessed much activity.
 Objects have moved on their own accord, a dishwasher had his apron untied repeatedly by unseen hands, and full apparitions have been seen including those of Civil War soldiers.
 Paranormal investigations have captured much evidence including EVPs of horses whinnying and photographs featuring specters.

-STOP #5—WAYSIDE THEATRE (7853 Main Street, now closed) The sad fate of the Wayside Theatre echoes the fate of so many theatres throughout the country.
+WAYSIDE THEATRE (7853 Main Street, now closed) The sad fate of the Wayside Theatre echoes the fate of so many theatres throughout the country.
 The company was established in 1961, by Leo Bernstein, the owner of the Wayside Inn just down the street.
 The summer stock theatre provided training for actors such as Susan Sarandon, Peter Boyle, Kathy Bates and Donna McKechnie.
-After a precipitous drop in revenue, the theatre closed its doors just last year.
+After a precipitous drop in revenue, the theatre closed its doors in 2013.

 The building was originally constructed as a cinema and it is from this period that the theatre’s ghost may come from.
 “George,” is supposedly the spirit of an African-American man who either worked in the theatre or was a caretaker at some point.
 His spirit is said to haunt the stage, balcony and basement of the building.

-STOP #6—CEDAR CREEK AND BELLE GROVE NATIONAL HISTORICAL PARK (Belle Grove, 336 Belle Grove Road, Open M-Sat 10-4, Sun 1-5, $12 Adults, website; Cedar Creek Visitor’s Center, 8437 Valley Pike, Open M-Sat 10-4, Sun 1-4, website) Historically and architecturally, Belle Grove is one of the most important houses in the region and listed as a National Historic Landmark.
+CEDAR CREEK AND BELLE GROVE NATIONAL HISTORICAL PARK (Belle Grove, 336 Belle Grove Road) Historically and architecturally, Belle Grove is one of the most important houses in the region and listed as a National Historic Landmark.
 It is currently owned and operated by the National Trust and most sources state that the docents are discouraged from talking about the spirits which still reside here.

 Though the details are unclear, Hetty was attacked by the slave and her beaten body was thrown either into the smokehouse or the icehouse on the property.
 Hetty’s spirit reportedly returns frequently and has been seen throughout the house.
 According to two sources, she actually let a deliveryman into the house one afternoon after the home had been closed for the day.
 The deliveryman was returning the antique carpets which had been removed for cleaning.
 After arriving late, he was let into the house by a woman in a period dress who did not speak but only gestured to where the carpets should be placed.
 When the staff discovered the carpets had been returned and put in place, they called the cleaning company who put the driver on the phone.
 They were shocked to hear about the woman who let him in.